jevko/writing/2022-01-20-jevko-grammar.md

 `Char` then means any Unicode character except the three special characters: `` `[] ``.

-This way we arrive at the final grammar:
+This way we arrive at the final high-level grammar:

 ```abnf
 ; basic structures